Geometric Lower Bounds for Distributed Parameter Estimation under Communication Constraints: Introduction

 \section{Introduction}

 Statistical estimation in distributed settings has gained increasing popularity motivated by the fact that modern data sets are often distributed across multiple machines and processors, and bandwidth and energy limitations in networks and within multiprocessor systems often impose significant bottlenecks on the performance of algorithms.
 There are also an increasing number of applications in which data is generated in a distributed manner and it (or features of it) are communicated over bandwidth-limited links to central processors \cite{boyd2011distributed,balcan2012distributed,daume2012protocols,daume2012efficient,dekel2012optimal}.
+A notable example is the federated learning \cite{mcmahan2017communication}, where multiple entities collaborate in solving a machine learning problem under the coordination of a central server, and communication could be a primary bottleneck since wireless links and other end-user internet connections typically operate at low rates and can be potentially expensive and unreliable; see \cite{kairouz2019advances} for an overview.

-In this paper, we focus on the impact of a finite-communication budget per sample on the performance of several statistical estimation problems.
+In this paper, we consider general distributed statistical estimation problems under communication constraints, and focus on the impact of a finite-communication budget per sample on the final estimation accuracy.
 More formally, consider the following parameter estimation problem